 [VIDEO] How to Secure Your Network with a Zero Trust Security Model

 Zero Trust security Models are alternative IT architectures that have been around for the better part of 20 years.
 Operating under the ethos of "never trust, always verify," more companies are looking to these models to protect sensitive client data and intellectual property.
 But what goes into creating a "zero trust" environment?
-And how does this protect your business' bottom line?
+And how does this protect your business's bottom line?

 Learn Why SMBs Are Choosing Zero Trust Security Models, in This New Video: